 Put the cart before the horse

-Reverse the accepted order of things.
+Reverse the accepted or logical order of things.

 See also: The Preposterous.

 See other 'Don't...' proverbs: